COVID-19 – Campsite

 Our own health is obviously just as important to us as the health of our guests, so please rest assured that we will rigidly apply the ‘STAY SAFELY’ policy detailed below:

-The following information details the additional measures taken here at Gwaenynog Farmhouse to ensure that our guests and ourselves stay safely during this unprecedented COVID19 pandemic (for at least the whole of 2020).
-This policy will be enacted once the UK and Welsh Governments designate that its safe enough for B&B’s and Campsites to open for business.
+The following information details the additional measures taken here at Gwaenynog Farmhouse to ensure that our guests and ourselves stay safely during this unprecedented COVID19 pandemic (up until all restrictions are removed by the UK & Welsh Governments).
+This policy will be in force once the UK and Welsh Governments designate its safe enough for B&B’s and Campsites to open for business.
 Even in that situation, we are going to be extra careful to ensure we minimise the possibility of any infections being transmitted on our property.

-As your hosts its first of all very important that you can trust that we are Covid-secure.
-To reassure you on that point we have been in Lockdown since 23rd March, with only very limited shopping trips to local food/DIY shops, and we intend to stay in Lockdown mode for at least 3 months after the official Lockdown has ended – in other words, we will refrain from straying too far from our routine since March 23rd!
-We are comfortably able to do this because we are so lucky to live at beautiful Gwaenynog Farmhouse, within our own remote and private valley including 16 acres of pasture and woodland.
-We are also supported by local businesses with deliveries of food and other supplies direct to our door.
-Each of those deliveries are also treated with care by both the delivery drivers and ourselves to maintain social distancing.
-We then either discard the external packaging or disinfect it prior to locating these items within our home.
+As your hosts its first of all very important you can trust that we are Covid-secure.
+To reassure you on that point we have both taken advantage of the COVID vaccine, and have rarely ventured outside of Gwaenynog since March 2020, with only limited shopping trips to local food/DIY shops.
+We mostly use home deliveries for our needs, and have spent our time adding new facilities to ensure we can offer a safe experience for our guests when allowed.
+This includes adding two more showers and toilets, plus three more washing up sinks, including one set up outdoors, We are comfortably able to do all this because we are so lucky to live at beautiful Gwaenynog Farmhouse, within our own remote, private valley which includes 16 acres of pasture and woodland.
+We are well supported by local businesses with deliveries of food and other supplies direct to our door.

-So, having ensured that we are able to serve you during your break, we will then adopt further measures to ensure our home and yourselves stay safely as follows:
+So, having ensured that we are able to serve you safely during your break, we will then adopt further measures to ensure our home, campsite and yourselves stay safely as follows: